How to prune a climbing rose

 1. Start by removing dead, damaged, or diseased canes.
 These canes are usually discolored, dry, or have black spots and should be cut back to healthy wood.
 Make clean cuts just above an outward-facing bud or cane junction.

-See also How to clean biro from leather
+See also How to draw dreadlocks

 2. Next, trim the remaining canes to promote growth and bloom.
 Identify weak and crossing canes, as these can inhibit airflow and sunlight penetration.
 Cut them off at their base to allow the stronger canes to thrive.